kids tea party

 Kids tea party ideas

 As you can see from the image above, we set up the tea party on the back patio.
-We put together pallets to make a long table which we put tablecloths over, and then added furry cushions around the pallet table for the kids to sit on.
+We put together pallets to make a long table, which we covered with tablecloths.
+Then, we added furry cushions around the pallet table for the kids to sit on.

-We incorporated a lot of things that we already had for decorating the table, such as a grass runner, food stands, and vases.
+We incorporated a lot of things that we already had for decorating the table, such as:

 What activities do you do at a tea party?